Set up and Install Visual Studio for Mac

 To start developing native, cross-platform apps when you download Visual Studio for Mac there are a couple of things that you must install and set up in preparation.

 For working with iOS in Visual Studio you need the following pieces:

 - a Mac with macOS Sierra 10.12 or above

-Download Visual Studio for Mac from https://www.visualstudio.com/
+Download Visual Studio for Mac from https://visualstudio.microsoft.com/

-You will then be presented with an alert dialog asking you to acknowledge the Privacy and License terms.
+You'll then be presented with an alert dialog asking you to acknowledge the Privacy and License terms.
 Press the Continue button to acknowledge the terms: